kasramp/cheat-sheet-factory/container/kubectl.md

 - `Scheduler` - determines when a pod comes to live or goes a way
 - `API server` - a set of rest APIs to interact with Kubernetes master node, usually through `kubectl`.
 It accepts `YAML` or `JSON`

 To have pods up and running we need to have `deployment` scripts which effectively are blueprint of pods.
 To have each pod communicate with each other or even expose out of the cluster, we need to have Kubernetes `service` to manage that.

 A Kubernetes node consists of the followings:

 - `Kubelet agent` - it's used by the master node to execute commands on and manage the node
 - `Container runtime` - to run containers
 - `Kube-proxy` - for networking and for example assign IP address to the pod

+Kubernetes support multiple deployment strategies:

+- `rolling update` - zero downtime on upgrading new versions
+- `blue-green` - multiple environments running exactly the same time, once it's proven the new one is good, switch all traffic to the new one
+- `canary` - a very small amount of traffic goes to the new deployment, once it's proven, swithc all traffic to the new one
+- `rollback` - when deploy a new version and doesn't work, so rollbacking to the previous version

 ### Handy kubectl commands